 4.4.2.3 Reporting of Monitoring Event Procedure

-Upon receipt of the Monitoring Event Report from the HSS or the MME/SGSN as defined in subclause 5.6.3 or subclause 5.6.8 of 3GPP TS 23.682 [2], from the PCRF as defined in subclause 5.6.5 or from the IWK-SCEF as defined in subclause 5.6.8 of 3GPP TS 23.682 [2], the SCEF shall determine the monitoring event subscription associated with the corresponding Monitoring Event Report.
+Upon receipt of a Monitoring Event Report from the HSS or the MME/SGSN as defined in subclause 5.6.3 or subclause 5.6.8 of 3GPP TS 23.682 [2], from the PCRF as defined in subclause 5.6.5 or from the IWK-SCEF as defined in subclause 5.6.8 of 3GPP TS 23.682 [2], the SCEF shall determine the monitoring event subscription associated with the corresponding Monitoring Event Report.

-If the monitoring event subscription refers to a Monitoring Event Configuration for a single UE or the monitoring event subscription refers to a group-based Monitoring Event configuration, and if no Group Reporting Guard Time was set, then the SCEF shall send an HTTP POST message including the link to the SCEF-created subscription resource and the received Monitoring Event Report to the identified destination.
-If the monitoring event subscription refers to a group-based Monitoring Event Configuration, and if Group Reporting Guard Time was provided during the Monitoring Event configuration procedure, then the SCEF shall accumulate all of the received Monitoring Event reports for the group of UEs until the Group Reporting Guard Time expires or the monitoring duration indicated by the property "monitorExpireTime" is reached.
+If the monitoring event subscription refers to a Monitoring Event Configuration for a single UE or to a group-based Monitoring Event configuration, and no Group Reporting Guard Time was set, then the SCEF shall send an HTTP POST message including a link to the SCEF-created subscription resource and the received Monitoring Event Report to the identified destination.
+If the monitoring event subscription refers to a group-based Monitoring Event Configuration and Group Reporting Guard Time was provided during the Monitoring Event configuration procedure, then the SCEF shall accumulate all of the received Monitoring Event reports for the group of UEs until the Group Reporting Guard Time expires or the monitoring duration indicated by the property "monitorExpireTime" is reached.

-Upon expiration of Group Reporting Guard Time or upon reach of the monitoring duration, the SCEF shall send an HTTP POST message to the identified destination including the link to the SCEF-created subscription resource and a list of accumulated Monitoring Event Reports for each UE identified by either External Identifier or MSISDN.
-The destination URL of the HTTP POST is provided by the SCS/AS during the Monitoring Event Configuration procedure.
+Upon expiration of Group Reporting Guard Time or expiration of the monitoring duration, the SCEF shall send an HTTP POST message to the identified destination including a link to the SCEF-created subscription resource and the list of accumulated Monitoring Event Reports for each UE identified by either its External Identifier or MSISDN.
+The destination URL of the HTTP POST message is provided by the SCS/AS during the Monitoring Event Configuration procedure.

-If the monitoring event subscription refers to a one-time monitoring request or a continuous monitoring request but the maximum number of reports is reached, the SCEF shall determine the reporting is completed, and then delete the corresponding subscription resource "Individual Monitoring Event Subscription".
-In addition, the SCEF shall interact with the HSS to delete the event configuration if the event configuration was performed via the HSS but event reports were performed via the SGSN/MME.
-The SCEF determines that the reporting for a group is completed by comparing the total number of received reports with the number of UEs for the group (received from the HSS during event configuration for a group of UEs) multiplied by the maximum number of reports.
+If the monitoring event subscription refers to a one-time monitoring request or a continuous monitoring request, but the maximum number of reports is reached, the SCEF shall consider the reporting as completed and delete the corresponding "Individual Monitoring Event Subscription" resource.
+In addition, the SCEF shall interact with the HSS to delete the event configuration if the latter was performed via the HSS whereas event reports were performed via the SGSN/MME.
+The SCEF determines that the reporting for a group is completed by comparing the total number of received reports with the number of UEs of the group (received from the HSS during event configuration for a group of UEs) multiplied by the maximum number of reports.

-When the monitoring duration indicated by the property "monitorExpireTime" is reached, the SCEF shall delete the related event subscription and event configuration locally, the SCS/AS shall no longer address the corresponding resource "Individual Monitoring Event Subscription".
+When the monitoring duration indicated by the property "monitorExpireTime" is reached, the SCEF shall delete the related event subscription and event configuration locally.
+The SCS/AS shall no longer address the corresponding "Individual Monitoring Event Subscription" resource.

 * * * Next changes * * * *